 A Few Habits That Successful People Share

 This is by far the most important habit that all successful people share.
 The age-old saying your network is your net-worth continues to hold true across all industries.
-Need first investors?
+Need angel investors?
 You better have some wealthy friends.
 Trying to make it as an artist or musician?
 It would help to have a personal relationship with the A&R of Universal Studios, don't you think?

 Read more books

-Warren Buffet once famously said the secret to success lies in a love of reading.
+Warren Buffet once famously said that the secret to success lies in a love of reading.
 Buffet, amongst many other successful leaders, reads 3-6 hours every single day, often going through 1-2 books per week.
 Why is reading so important?
 Just think about the amount of people who don't read, then visit this quote from Mark Cuban- Most people won't put in the time to get a knowledge advantage.
 Reading gets you ahead!

 That lack of trying to better oneself is what sets people back in life.
 There’s this thing called nescience which, if you’ve never heard of it, is a word to summarize all the things we don't think, to think about.
 There is a big world out there and you can never know everything, so do you due diligence and learn something new every day.